PhilipNelson5/math4610/hw3/7-parallelMatrixOperations/manual_matrix_vector_multiplication.md

 ![Matrix Matrix Multiply](./images/parallelMatrixVector.png)

+These results are impressive overall but there are some anomalies.
+I don't know why it takes the parallel functions longer sometimes.
+We can see that both parallel methods outperform the serial version.
+With the largest matrices the first parallel function outperforms the second.

 **Implementation/Code:** The following is the code for parallel_multiply

-These results are impressive for the low amount of work that is required to utilize OpenMP directives.

 Two versions were tested.
 Version one used `#pragma omp for` to parallelize the outer for loop.
 Version 2 used `#pragma omp for collapse(2)` to parallelize the outer and inner loops.